-An NRI can invest in the stock market through the Portfolio Management Scheme of a bank.
-They can also invest directly in initial Public offers.
+An NRI can invest in the stock market through the Portfolio Management Scheme of any bank.
+They can also invest directly in initial public offers (IPO).
 However, NRIs cannot go for day trading.

 This is undoubtedly the riskiest investment but at the same time offers the highest returns if managed well.
 So it is best to hire a dedicated manager who should be able to consult you and guide your investment according to the present market condition.

-It is advisable that if you invest a very big amount like 25 lacs then you can hire well-established companies for managing your portfolio.
+It is advisable that if you invest a very big amount like 25 lacs then you can hire well-established companies to manage your portfolio.

 - Choose a few good stocks in different categories (maximum 3-4) and opt for SIP that would offer you the advantage of volatility.

 - Instead of relying on daily market fluctuations, opt for buying a good fund at a certain dip (say 5-7%) and selling the same at a reasonable profit (10-15%).
 You can just instruct your sharebroker and he will do the rest.